Intellisplash/moddable/documentation/network/network.md

 ws.write(JSON.stringify({text: "hello"}));
 ```

+You can also call `write()` (without arguments) and it returns the socket available bytes (calls the
+underlying `socket.write()`).

 ***

 ### `callback(message, value)`

 The user of the WebSocket client receives status information through the callback function.
-The callback receives messages and, for some messages, a data value.
-Positive `message` values indicate normal operation and negative `message` values indicate an error.
+The callback receives messages and, for some messages, a callback-specific value.

 | `message` | `Client.` | Description |
 | :---: | :---: | :--- |